 Succession Planning at Law Firms: Issues and Strategies - Gillman Strategic Group

-Is your law firm prepared to deal with succession issues?
+Succession planning at law firms – is your firm prepared for the future?
 If the answer is “No,” then it is part of the 60% of mid-sized law firms in the same boat.

 Issues Law Firms Face in Succession Planning